 Using a Helper

-During laryngoscopy, pass the bougie forward into the larynx if seen, or toward the probable location of the laryngeal opening under the epiglottis if the larynx is not visible.
+During laryngoscopy, insert the bougie into the larynx if visible, or aim for the area beneath the epiglottis if not.

 If you can’t see the glottic opening, correct placement into the trachea is felt as “clicks” as the bougie slides over tracheal rings.
 You won’t feel clicks if the bougie is in the esophagus.
 Advance the bougie past the cricoid ring and down the trachea.
 The device may rotate as it encounters the main stem bronchus or stop when the smaller bronchi are reached.
 Never force a bougie.

 Fix the bougie and laryngoscope in position.
 Have your helper load the ETT onto the bougie and feed it down to you until you can grab it.
-Your helper needs to be gentle to avoid twisting the bougie out of the trachea or bumping your laryngscope which lies close to the teeth.
+The helper should be gentle to prevent dislodging the bougie or hitting the laryngoscope near the teeth.
 Once loaded, you should gently continue to push the tube down the bougie through the mouth and into the trachea.
 The action is often called “railroading” the tube down the bougie – presumably because the tube is following the “track” into the target.

 Verify placement.